‘DWTS’ Stars Val Chmerkovskiy & Jenna Johnson Engaged — See The Moment He Proposed

 A post shared by Valentin (@iamvalc) on

 Fans first learned that Val and Jenna had struck up a romance in February of 2016.
 Onlookers spied the pair enjoying a meal together in West Hollywood!
 “They ordered and were very flirtatious,” an E!
-News source revealed.
+News source revealed at the time.
 “Val looked very happy.
 He had an almost calm look of happiness and contentment.
 He was very at ease and you could tell they were comfortable together.”

 However, by the end of that year, Val was romantically linked to none other than Amber Rose.
-But fans were relieved to learn that their romance didn’t last and by June of 2017 Val and Jenna were back together and fans rejoiced!
-Now, we cannot wait for the big day!
+But fans were relieved to learn that their romance didn’t last and by June of 2017 Val and Jenna were back together!
+Now, we seriously cannot wait for the big day!
 Congratulations, you two!